wplib/wplib-box/FAQ.md

 There are many solutions to this although not one ideal solution thus explaining how to do this is out of the scope of this FAQ.
 But
 [let us google it for you](https://www.google.com/#q=changing%20urls%20when%20moving%20wordpress%20site%20-codex).

+<a id="why-non-standard-layout"></a>
+### Why is the Directory Layout used Not _"Standard?"_

+By default WPLib Box uses the [WordPress Skeleton](https://markjaquith.wordpress.com/2012/05/26/wordpress-skeleton/) layout published by Mark Jaquith in 2011.
+We choise it because unlike the standard WordPress directory layout it is [Composer](https://getcomposer.org/)-friendly which is almost a requirement these days for professional-level  PHP development.

+But if you are not yet using Composer or don't feel you have the need for it you can you the _"Standard"_ WordPress Skeleton instead.
+See the three (3) simple approaches that follow in the next FAQ.

+<a id="changing-directory-layouts"></a>
+### Can I use the Standard WordPress Directory Layout?

+Absolutely.

+To be clear we assume you mean the directory layout that has the following subdirectories:

+    /wp-admin/
+    /wp-content/
+    /wp-includes/

+_(Those directories are the exact layout you'll see in a download of WordPress from WordPress.org.)_

+#### The Manual Approach
+To use the Standard WordPress directory layout open up Mac Finder or Windows Explorer and navigate to your project's `/www` directory _(the project directory is the one containing `Vagrantfile` and the `/scripts` folder.)_ Then do the following:

+1. Delete the `/www/wp/wp-content` directory; you don't need it. _(Uh, after checking you did not store anything in `/www/wp/wp-content` by accident.
+If you did, move it out then delete the directorty.)_

+2. Move all the remaining files and directories in `/www/wp` into the `/www`.

+3. Rename `/www/content` to `/www/wp-content`

+4. Delete `/www/wp`

+5. In your IDE/text editor open `www/index.php` and then change the code from `'/wp/wp-blog-header.php'` to `'/wp/wp-blog-header.php'`

+6. Rename `/www/../composer.json` to `/www/../composer.json.save` and delete `/www/../composer.lock` _(since you can no longer use Composer with this directory layout structure.
+Note: `composer.*` is in the project root directory.)_

+7. That's it, you are done!
+WPLib Box now in _"Standard"_ WordPress directory layout.

+#### The Script Approach

+Or you can run this script, if you feel confident in doing so.
+First `vagrant ssh` to enter the box and then run the following commands:

+    cd /var/www
+    mv wp/*.* .

+    mv wp/wp-admin/ .
+    mv wp/wp-includes/ .
+    mv content/ wp-content/

+    rm -rf wp/

+    sed -i "s#/wp/wp-blog-header.php#/wp-blog-header.php#" index.php

+#### The CLI Approach _(Experimental)_

+Or lastly you can try our experimental/alpha _"Inside-the-Box"_ [**Box CLI**](https://github.com/wplib/box-cli).
+After you make sure you have the latest version of WPLib Box just run:

+	vagrant ssh
+	box set-directory-layout-standard

+Even better, if you want to switch back to _"Skeleton"_ layout, we have a command for that too:

+	vagrant ssh
+	box set-directory-layout-skeleton

 <a id="new-projects"></a>
 ### How do I Use WPLib Box on New Projects?